abigailbishop/slackPoster/README.md

       2 words to be in a paper abstract or title, else a given paper will not be reported.
-    1. All subsequent lines contain one word, each being a keyword you'd like to search new arXiv paper titles and abstracts for. \n You may also choose to add a few spaces after a keyword followed by 1.`NOT: ` followed by a series of words separated by commas.
+    1. All subsequent lines contain one word, each being a keyword you'd like to search new arXiv paper titles and abstracts for.
+      You may also choose to add a few spaces after a keyword followed by

+        `NOT: ` followed by a series of words separated by commas.
-          `slackPoster` will not report papers containing these words in its title or abstract. \n
+          `slackPoster` will not report papers containing these words in its title or abstract.

-        2.`MATCHING: unique` to search only for the given keyword, and not for words that happen to contain the keyword too.
+        `MATCHING: unique` to search only for the given keyword, and not for words that happen to contain the keyword too.
           For example, if you list `nova`, the script will return papers with nova, supernova, etc in their abstracts and titles.